Georgia Man Ricardo Arturo Cole Charged With Raping Son’s Girlfriend, Tells Police He Was Sleepwalking

-Fifty-four-year-old Ricardo Arturo Cole of Lawrenceville, Georgia has been arrested on charges that he tried to rape his son’s girlfriend.
-When he was arrested Wednesday, he told police officers that he was sleepwalking when the alleged attempted rape happened.
+Fifty-four-year-old Ricardo Arturo Cole of Lawrenceville, Georgia, has been arrested on charges that he tried to rape his son’s girlfriend.
+When he was arrested on Wednesday, he told police officers that he was sleepwalking when the alleged attempted rape happened.
 The police report indicates he said the same thing to his son’s girlfriend at the time.

 The alleged attack happened on April 8 while Cole’s accuser was sleeping in his home that he shares with his son, her boyfriend at the time.
 She stated that about 1 a.m. she felt someone crawl into bed behind her.
 The Atlanta Journal Constitution reports that she assumed it was her boyfriend.
 The person proceeded to roll down her pants and make an attempt at intercourse, but no penetration occurred.
 At this point, she rolled over and came face-to-face with Ricardo Cole.
 She pushed him away and asked him what he was doing.
 He responded with an apology and explained that he had been sleepwalking before leaving the room.

-Cole’s accuser said that she considered reporting the incident when it happened but feared that her boyfriend would become angry if she did.
+Cole’s accuser said that she considered reporting the incident when it happened, but feared that her boyfriend would become angry if she did.
 On May 11, she filed a report with police and said that she had not contact with either Ricardo Arturo Cole or his son since the alleged attempted rape.
 Cole is being held without bond at the Gwinnett County Jail.

 Ricardo Arturo Cole Sr. pulled down the victim's pants and attempted intercourse while she slept.https://t.co/L5a0nhBwmq